Stephanie Sanzo Flaunts Chiseled Physique In Camo-Print Leggings For Almost 300-Pound Deadlift

 In her reply, Stephanie wrote that she prefers to be barefoot when she does but said that the preference varies between each lifter.

-And more than a couple of commenters were concerned that the weight would land on her bare toes.
+Meanwhile, more than a couple of followers were concerned that the weight would land on her bare toes.

 “Watch you don’t drop that on your toes,” a fourth commenter wrote.